christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 Using the Companion app with Nano BitShares app:
 ================================================

 BitShares accounts work different from Bitcoin accounts in that a named account must be registered on the BitShares blockchain.
-The registered account can then list one or more public keys that are assigned as the "authorities" of the account.
-A BitShares account records two types of authorities: "owner," and "active."
-Both the owner authority and the active authority can be used to sign the majority of transactions, bu the active authority is prohibited from changing the owner authority, allowing the owner authority keys to be kept as an account recovery safeguard.
+Public keys are then be added to the account to define "authorities" capable of signing transactions.

 BitShares accounts are also very capable and flexible.
 The platform supports over 40 operation types.
 The most commonly used operations center around trading on the decentralized exchange (DEX), and of course simple transfers of tokens.
 The BitShares "Reference" UI wallet (web wallet: https://wallet.bitshares.org; standalone wallet: https://github.com/bitshares/bitshares-ui/releases) supports the full functionality of a BitShares account.